RaynerKristanto/SpotIt/readme.md

 The conda environment requirements are provided in `web/conda.txt`

-To set up for Windows, run `set FLASK_APP=main.py`, then run `flask run` to initialize the app
+To set up for Windows, run `set FLASK_APP=main.py`, then run `flask run` to initialize the app To set up for Mac, within web, run `export FLASK_APP=main.py`, then run `flask run` to initialize the app

 ## Endpoints
 The endpoints currently set up are `POST: /create`, `POST: /join`, and `GET: /invite`.